snowmantw/espect.js/README.md

 This is a Node.js tool to help to weave specified advices to the base scripts.

+**It's currently very experimental so more information would be added later**

 ## How to use it

 1. Write a new `advices` file (ex: `/sample/dummy/dummyadvices.esp.js`)